luke10x/nodecontainers/public/views/creating-files-inside-container-volume/002-monorepo-script.md

 Allows refactoring across services with more confidence.
 And avoids version incompatibilities.

-So I hope now we are on the same page what
-I mean when I say "monorepo".
+So yes, what I want to show is how to setup a new Platform Monorepo.
-So we can go ahead and start organizing our code one directory, containing multiple different products.
+So we can go ahead and start organizing our code, inside one directory, containing multiple different packages.
+In this case is gonna be just two simple applications:
+A react frontend
+and a Node.js backend;
+both placed in one repositry.

 # React aplication